 After the tour head up to the house for a tasting.
 If it’s a warm day you’ll have the bonus of sitting on the outside deck that looks over acres and acres of grape vines.
-What sets San Rafael Winery apart from many others is Ludwig’s commitment to personalized tourism; he and his wife will help organize a day trip to the Ojos Negros area or to Ensenada.
+What sets San Rafael Winery apart from many other wineries in this part of Baja is Ludwig’s commitment to personalized tourism; he and his wife will help organize a day trip to the Ojos Negros area or to Ensenada.
 Whether you’d like a street food experience in Ensenada or a private dinner cooked by him at the winery, just email and he’ll work with you to create a great Baja experience.

 Posada El Rey Sol: Mexico’s Oldest French Restaurant

-Make your way back to Ensenada for a dinner that will be a one of a kind experience.
-It’s not often if ever you’ll get the chance to savour fine French food in Mexico.
+Make your way back to Ensenada for a dinner that will be a one-of-a-kind experience.
+It’s not often if ever you’ll get the chance to savor fine French food in Mexico.
 Not only is El Rey Sol the oldest French restaurant in Mexico (opened in 1947), it’s the oldest restaurant in Ensenada.
 It’s a fine dining experience that offers the wonderful flavors of French cuisine and a few traditional Mexican dishes.